 C:\Sent Pictures\ folder, after email is sent.

 Move File Action allows moving one or multiple files from one location to another.
-First, we need to fill Source field (which specifies what files exactly will be moved).
-Similarly as we did when configuring Send Email Action, in Source field specify
+First, we need to fill the Source field—which files will be moved.
+Similarly as we did when configuring Send Email Action, in the Source field specify

 C:\My Pictures\*.jpg (meaning, all .jpg files in

-C:\My Pictures\ folder).
-Now, let us click on Destination input line and select
+Now, let us click on the Destination input line and select

-C:\Sent Pictures\ folder as destination.
-The Move file Action is configured.
+C:\Sent Pictures\ folder as a destination.
+The configuration of the Move File Action is completed.
 Click OK to return to the Task Wizard and complete a few remaining steps (give Task a name, choose reports options, etc.).